Political Currency: Background

-George Osborne is a former chancellor of the exchequer who served in David Cameron's Conservative government.
+George Osborne is a former Chancellor of the Exchequer who served in David Cameron's Conservative government.
 He was fired as chancellor after Theresa May became prime minister in the aftermath of the 2016 Brexit referendum.
 Although tipped to be Cameron's successor as prime minister at one time, Osborne eventually left parliament in 2017.
-Subsequently, he was the editor of the Evening Standard and currently serves as the chair of the British Museum and joined coinbase as an advisor.
+Subsequently, he was the editor of the Evening Standard and currently serves as the chair of the British Museum and joined Coinbase as an advisor.

-Ed Balls served in New Labour governments, first as Tony Blair's economic secretary to the treasury and later as Gordon Brown's secretary of state for children and families and served a more unofficial role as advisor both when Brown was chancellor and Prime minister.
-During Osborne's time in government, Balls was Ed Miliband's shadow chancellor shadowing Osborne.
+Ed Balls served in New Labour governments, first as Tony Blair's Economic Secretary to the Treasury and later as Gordon Brown's Secretary of State for Children Schools and families and served as Chief Economic Adviser to the Treasury when Brown was chancellor.
+During Osborne's time in government, Balls was Ed Miliband's Shadow Chancellor shadowing Osborne.
 He lost his Morley and Outwood parliamentary seat in 2015 and retired from politics.
 He has since taught at Harvard and King's College, London, as well as taken part in reality TV shows.
 He also presents Good Morning Britain a morning talk show.

 In June 2023, Persephonica announced that Osborne and Balls would host an economics-focused political podcast.